The Best Ways to Promote Your Nonprofit Holiday Fundraising Catalog

 To learn how to include custom messages in your social share buttons, check out this great resource from HubSpot.

-Whether it’s your main holiday campaign, or simply a piece of your year-end fundraising efforts, your holiday gift catalog can be a huge driver of donations this season.
+Whether it’s your main holiday campaign, or simply a piece of your year-end fundraising efforts, your nonprofit holiday fundraising catalog can be a huge driver of donations this season.
 Unlock its fundraising potential by spreading the word (strategically) across your communications.
 Promote it well, and your catalog will be top of mind when people start doling out their year-end gifts!